 In late 2006, Jane decided to return to full time work which involved working Saturdays.
 I decided to carry on with the Saturday Farmer’s Markets, as I still work 9 – 5 Monday to Friday.
 I still brought my speciality teas from the same tea merchant but I searched around for a new source of coffee.
 During this search I came across a micro coffee roaster in Stafford who imported his coffee beans form mostly small independent coffee growers from across the world.
 My first visit to collect my order was a real eye opener into the world of coffee.
 Three hours later I left with my order.

-Today I stock coffees from Brazil, Columbia, Costa Rica, El Salvador, Ethiopia, Guatemala, Honduras, India, Indonesia, Kenya, Mexico, Nicaragua, (to name a few) blended coffees and fair trade coffees.
+From the roastery, I stock coffees from Brazil, Columbia, Costa Rica, El Salvador, Ethiopia, Guatemala, India, Indonesia, Kenya, Mexico, Nicaragua, (to name a few) blended coffees and fair trade coffees.
 The countries and coffees regularly change due to the coffees running out.
 This is due to different countries having harvest times at different times of the year.

 As well as many traditional coffees a selection of flavoured coffee beans are stocked.